Stars and the Universe

 The further away the galaxy, the greater the red-shift.

-requires an explanation.
-The most popular explanation is
+red-shift.
+The most popular explanation is that other

-that other galaxies are moving away from us (see next page).
+galaxies are moving away from us (see the next page).

 Links Universe The Solar System Revision Questions